hoardinghopes/embodying-buber/src/posts/It is all in the anticipation.md

 _What would it be like to have a bit more ease?_

-Be humble, assume that there is always a response and that you might not be awake enough to recognise it or understand it.
+Be humble.
+Assume that there is always a response and that you might not be awake enough to recognise it or understand it.
 Remember that the body doesn't speak in words.
-Be patient – if not today, maybe tomorrow, or next week, or next month – the body _will answer_.
+Be patient.
+If not today, maybe tomorrow, or next week, or next month – the body _will answer_.
 Just keep asking the question with real curiosity and anticipation.

 ## A little bit more _ease_?